aravindkrishnan515/taste-backend/README.md

 ```

 **Returns**:
-- 2 Seed examples per each preference
+- 2 Seed examples for each preference
 - 2 groups of 5 recommendations
 - Group titles and descriptions